CUI - Restricted Data Projects

 The login node for the CUI system, cui1.arc.vt.edu, will only accept connections from secured hosts on VT networks.
 However, connections from the VT VPN are not allowed since they could originate from arbitrary locations.

 If you do not have access to a secured host on a VT network, then you will likely need to connect from OESRC’s COMPASS system.
 COMPASS is also accessible from off-campus, US locations by first connecting to OESRC’s Barracuda VPN.
+Access using SSH keys is not permitted.

 Running jobs

 The CUI cluster uses SLURM for resource management and job scheduling.
 One key difference from other ARC clusters is that users’ jobs run using the the SLURM account “cui” (e.g. #SBATCH --account=cui) instead of the personalized accounts you may use on elsewhere.
+The CUI cluster is not subject to any billing policies for utilization of resources.

 Maintenance Downtimes